mazeasdamien/KeyboardColorsControlFromUnity/README.md

 - **Crazy Mode**: When enabled, the background color of the keyboard cycles through random colors continuously.
 - **Reset Button**: Resets all custom key colors to the background color.

-## Usage

-1. Clone the repository and open the project in Unity.
-2. Add the LED script to a GameObject in your scene.
-3. Set up a UI with RGB sliders, a "Crazy Mode" button, and a "Reset" button, and link them to the respective public variables in the LED script.
-4. Run the project and start interacting with the UI to control the LED colors on your Corsair iCUE-compatible keyboard.

 ## Requirements

 - Unity version 2020.3.0f1 or later.